"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

-All objects in a PRTG monitoring configuration are arranged in a tree–like hierarchy to create an easy to navigate list and to give the user the possibility to arrange them in groups that monitor similar devices, services, or same locations.
-The hierarchical order described is also used to define common settings for larger groups of objects, for example, settings of the Root group apply by default to all other objects underneath (see section Inheritance of Settings ).
+All objects in a PRTG monitoring configuration are arranged in a treelike hierarchy to create an easy to navigate list and to give the user the possibility to arrange them in groups that monitor similar devices, services, or particular locations.
+This hierarchical order is also used to define common settings for larger groups of objects, for example, settings of the Root group apply per default to all other objects underneath (see section Inheritance of Settings ).

 Click here to enlarge: http://media-s3.paessler.com.s3.amazonaws.com/prtg-screenshots/object-hierarchy_en.png

 The figure shows the object hierarchy in PRTG: